iterorganization/SimDB/docs/cli.md

   -m, --meta-data NAME  Additional meta-data field to print.
   -l, --limit INTEGER   Limit number of returned entries (use 0 for no limit).
                         [default: 100]
-  --uuid                Include UUID column in the output.
+  --uuid                Include UUID in the output.
   --help                Show this message and exit.
 ```